 A Question of Language

-(From Appendix F of the Genius of the Few by Christian and Barbara Joy O'Brien - Pages 340 to 352 - with additional images).
+(Appendix F: The Genius of the Few by Christian and Barbara Joy O'Brien - Pages 340 - 352).

 The connection between Sumer and Crete is further accentuated by the discovery of the famous Phaistos Disc in a storage magazine at the north-eastern corner of the Minoan Palace of Phaistos in southern Crete, in 1908, by Dr Luigi Pernier, who was a member of the Italian archaeological mission.